Maxren2/hpe-ams/README.md

-# hpe-amsd
+# hpe-ams

 Docker image for running HPE AMS on TrueNAS Scale.

 Based on an Ubuntu 24.04 (LTS) container.
-The Dockerfile installs AMSD and other HPE services through APT from https://downloads.linux.hpe.com/SDR.
+The Dockerfile installs AMS and other HPE services through APT from https://downloads.linux.hpe.com/SDR.

 The GitHub Action automatically builds a new container and pushes it to GHCR.